MicrosoftDocs/azure-reference-other/studio-module-reference/export-to-azure-blob-storage.md

 ## How to export data to Azure blob storage

-The Azure **blob** service is for storing large amounts of data, including binary data.
+The Azure blob service is for storing large amounts of data, including binary data.
 There are two types of blob storage: public blobs, and blobs that require login credentials.

 1. Add the [Export Data](export-data.md) module to your experiment.
 You can find this module in the [Data Input and Output](data-input-and-output.md) category in Studio.

 2. Connect **Export Data** to the module that produces the data that you want to export to Azure blob storage.

-3. Open the **Properties**pane of **ExportData**.
+3. Open the **Properties** pane of **Export Data**.
 For the data destination, select **Azure Blob Storage**.

 4. For **Authentication type**, choose **Public (SAS URL)** if you know that the storage supports access via a SAS URL.